TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/japanese-satellite-laser-comm-startup-warpspace-draws-bead-on-u-s-market/" >🔗</a> **[SpaceNews]** Japanese satellite laser-comm startup Warpspace draws bead on U.S. market
 - <a href="https://spacenews.com/axiom-mission-arrives-at-iss/" >🔗</a> **[SpaceNews]** Axiom mission arrives at ISS
 - <a href="https://spaceflightnow.com/2022/04/09/citing-valve-problem-nasa-will-load-only-the-sls-core-stage-in-next-countdown-test/" >🔗</a> **[Spaceflight Now]** Citing valve problem, NASA will load only the SLS core stage in next countdown test
 - <a href="https://www.nasaspaceflight.com/2022/04/axiom-1-docking/" >🔗</a> **[NASA Spaceflight]** Axiom-1 arrives at ISS for science-packed week on orbit
 - <a href="https://spacenews.com/vega-c-to-launch-sentinel-1c-in-2023/" >🔗</a> **[SpaceNews]** Vega C to launch Sentinel-1C in 2023
-- <a href="https://spaceflightnow.com/2022/04/08/first-of-its-kind-commercial-astronaut-mission-heads-for-space-station/" >🔗</a> **[Spaceflight Now]** First-of-its-kind commercial astronaut mission heads for space station

 ### Launch-related News 🚀